 Year after year?

 You need to work out a calendar that works for your readership, your industry, and your brand.
-If you are a writer, for example, you may find this post useful: 30 Inspiring Blog Post Ideas For Writers.
+We recommend you read our post: Practical Hacks For Planning Your Blogging Calendar.
+If you are a writer you may find this post useful: 30 Inspiring Blog Post Ideas For Writers.

 I have compiled a list of blog post ideas that a blogger in any industry can use for inspiration.

 40 Types Of Content That Will Make Blogging Easier For You

 - Interviews.
 We have a series called The Writers Write Interview where we feature famous authors from our guest speaker events.

 - Holidays.
 Keep a calendar of holidays for inspiration.
 You can use Mother’s Day or Father’s Day to inspire a post.
 This year we featured 9 Famous Fictional Narcissistic Mothers – And How To Write About Them.

 - Worksheets.
 Create worksheets and share them with your followers.